 After the fall of the Iron Curtain, Gebrüder Weiss moves into Central and Eastern European countries, starting with its immediate neighbors.
 Branches open their doors in Budapest, Prague, Brno, Bratislava, Maribor and Ljubljana.
 At the same time, the first location in the Far East is established in Shanghai – and joined shortly afterwards by a second in Qingdao.

 On January 1, Austria joins the European Union.
-Gebrüder Weiss loses a large chunk of its customs business to the domestic market which accounts for a third of its real net output.
+Gebrüder Weiss loses a large portion of its customs business to the domestic market which accounts for a third of its real net output.
 Through an extensive reorganization of all procedures and the intensive commitment of all partners, GW emerges stronger from this crisis and exploits the new opportunities offered by the extended market.

 By the beginning of the year, Gebrüder Weiss has 4,350 employees at 140 locations.
 Twelve months later, it posts sales of over 1 billion euros for the first time.